wp-plugins/juicer/readme.txt

 Alternately, you can add the feed to your template directly if you like using PHP.
 Here's an example: `<?php juicer_feed('name=juicer); ?>`

+= Advanced Usage =

+There are a few more parameters you can add to your shortcode / php function that will allow you to limit the number of posts that show up:

+`per`is the number of posts you want to show up on a page.
+Default is 100

+`pages` is the number of times you want the feed to add more posts as you scroll (This is known as infinite scroll).
+By default there is no limit to the number of pages, it will keep going until you've seen all the posts in your feed.
+If you only want it to add more posts once as you scroll set this to "2" for example.

+So if you wanted your feed to only ever display 15 posts you should do something like this:

+`[juicer name='YOUR_FEED_NAME' per='15' pages='1']`

+or

+`<?php juicer_feed('name=juicer&per=15&page=1); ?>`

+This will show 15 posts, and ensure that your feed doesn't load any posts beyond the first page.

 == Frequently Asked Questions ==

 = What is Juicer? =